CactiLab/BYOTee-Build-Your-Own-TEEs/app1/getting_started.md

 13. `cd` to the `music` folder.
 14. Run the `./Untrusted_app` application, and run `help` to see a list of all possible commands.

+## SSA Available Commands
+1. ``encrypt`` This command is trigger encryption method inside the Enclaves.
+2. ``decrypt`` This command is trigger decryption method inside the Enclaves.

 ## Working With the Xilinx Tools
 You can launch `vivado` to modify the reference implementation programmable logic (PL).